juju/docs/src/en/clouds-lxd-advanced.md

  - A profile is upgraded during the upgrade of the charm (`juju upgrade-charm`).
  - A profile is exposed at the machine level by using either the `show-machine` command or the `status --format=yaml` command.

-This is an example of the kind of LXD profile information that can be obtained from either of the above two commands:
+Below is an example of the kind of information that can be obtained from either of these two commands:

 ```no-highlight
    lxd-profiles: